Weakly holonomic equivariant $\mathcal{D}$-modules on rigid analytic spaces: Introduction

 5pt

-In the arithmetic setting, let $K$ be a discretely valued complete non-archimedean field of mixed characteristic $(0, p)$ with valuation ring $\mathcal{R}$ and uniformiser $\pi$.
+In the setting of rigid analytic spaces, let $K$ be a discretely valued complete non-archimedean field of mixed characteristic $(0, p)$ with valuation ring $\mathcal{R}$ and uniformiser $\pi$.
 Let $\bX$ be a smooth rigid analytic variety over $K$.
 In \cite{AWI} Ardakov-Wadsley introduced a certain sheaf of infinite order differential operators $\wideparen{\mathcal{D}}_{\bX}$ on $\bX$ and used it to define the abelian category $\mathcal{C}_{\bX}$ of coadmissible $\wideparen{\mathcal{D}}_{\bX}$-modules.
-It is an arithmetic analogue of the category of coherent complex-analytic $\mathcal{D}$-modules.
-The sheaf $\wideparen{\mathcal{D}}_{\bX}$ is in fact a certain Fr\'echet completion of the sheaf of usual finite order (algebraic) differential operators $\mathcal{D}_{\bX}$.
-In the case of the rigid analytic flag variety $\bX$ of a connected split reductive algebraic group $\mathbb{G}$, the sheaf on the Zariski-Riemann space of $\bX$ associated with the sheaf $\wideparen{\mathcal{D}}_{\bX}$ were independently introduced and studied by Huyghe-Patel-Schmidt-Strauch in \cite{CT}, where it is called $\mathscr{D}_{\infty}$.
+Coadmissibility is a certain finiteness condition replacing coherence in the complex analytic setting.
+The sheaf $\wideparen{\mathcal{D}}_{\bX}$ is in fact a certain Fr\'echet completion of the sheaf of usual finite order algebraic differential operators $\mathcal{D}_{\bX}$.
+In the case of rigid analytic flag varieties the sheaf corresponding to $\wideparen{\mathcal{D}}$ on the Zariski-Riemann space was independently introduced and studied by Huyghe-Patel-Schmidt-Strauch in \cite{CT}, where it is called $\mathscr{D}_{\infty}$.

 5pt